 - Nuts (peanuts, pecans, walnuts, almonds, cashews, brazil nuts)

 - Roasted chickpeas or corn kernels

 - Dried fruit (apricots, raisins, coconut, berries, dates, pineapple, papaya, etc.)

 - Pretzels or crackers (fish crackers, rice, or bean crackers)

 - Treats (M&Ms, mini cookies, chocolate covered raisins or peanuts, mini-marshmallows, gummies, etc.)

-Tip: Don’t add anything that will melt… chocolate chips in the summer can be a mess!
+Tip: Don’t add anything that will melt… chocolate chips in the trail mix in the summer can be a huge mess!
 But, chocolate chips while cross country skiing should be fine.